datuan1611/script/bash_shell/bash_shell.md

 #Display 3rd param of script
 echo "3rd param of script: $3"				#30

-#Display all params of script
+#Display all param of script
 echo "all param of script: $@"				#10 20 30

 #Calculate sum of param